Melatonin 3 mg and Melatonin 1 mg

 tolerance can develop and the melatonin receptors in the brain become

 unresponsive.
-Thereafter, melatonin becomes less effective.
+Thereafter, this natural sleep hormone supplement becomes less effective.

 I first wrote my book Melatonin: Nature's Sleeping Pill back in 1995, I